nerdsupremacist/trumpify/README.md

 * Trumpify checked the intent of our message and notice a negative position.
 * It added a TrumpStyle finishing sentence using this sentiment.
 * Then it identified that we're talking about the New York Times and added a TrumpStyle insult.
-* Finally it identified the complex words such as "inaccurate" and "administration", and looked for synonims that are used by trump often.
+* Finally it identified the complex words such as "inaccurate" and "administration", and looked for synonyms that are used by trump often.

 As you can imagine this is perfect for tweeting! ;)